Want to develop the best workflow for building websites?

 Creating your own website without learning how to code or hiring a developer used to be near impossible.
 However, thanks to platforms like WordPress and plugins like Elementor, what once was mission impossible is now a reality.

-In this tutorial, we’ll show you how to use WordPress and Elementor to create your website and walk you through the entire process step by step.
+In this tutorial, we’ll show you how to use WordPress and Elementor to create a new website and walk you through the entire process step by step.
 We’ll cover the tech setup you’ll need, show you how to create the pages, and guide you through the process of customizing your site.
 Let’s dive in!

 For the purposes of this tutorial, we’ll be creating a simple four-page website for a small business.
 To follow along with the tutorial, you will need: